denegremathieu1/denegremathieu1/README.md

 # Hi 👋, I'm Mathieu Denegre

+I am a data-driven professional with 13 years of experience in the telecommunications industry and a strong passion for numbers and analytics.
+My key strength as a Data Analyst lies in combining strong analytical rigor with solid business understanding and communication skills.
+I am eager to join a data-driven team where I can apply my technical skills, continuously learn, and create measurable impact through data.

 ### A data analyst

 - 🔭 I'm currently working on **some projects of data**